 - Watch a soccer game.
 Whether you go to a match or watch one in a bar with a riled-up crowd, you’ll have good time if you’re a sports fan.
 Also, you’ll hear some of the most creative swearing (a true art form here).

 What to Eat and Drink

 Buenos Aires is known for its steakhouses, ice cream shops, molecular gastronomy, and (in recent years) creative vegetarian restaurants.
-Having a big steak at a family-run "parilla" (steakhouse) will always be the main attraction for tourists, but empanadas from corner pizzerias will be what tides them over from lunch until dinner.
+Having steak at a family-run parilla (steakhouse) will always be the main attraction for tourists, especially when considering the average Argentine consumes 110 pounds of beef every year.
+But, empanadas and corner pizzerias will be what tides them over from lunch until dinner.
 Cafe culture runs strong here, with older porteños still sipping coffee with medialunas during teatime and the younger generations grabbing a drink at a craft beer bar after work.

 When not drinking mate (highly caffeinated tea), wine is the drink of choice here.
 Supermarkets, bodegas, wine shops, and just about any restaurant will have a selection of Argentine wines.
 Go to an asado, and you’ll find malbec.
 Pizza parlors serve moscato.
 Or book a wine tasting (some for as low as $30), if you want to learn about wine-making families, grapes specific to Argentina, and quirky stories of its wine history.